North Dakota State Bison: Football

 The 2021 season could be categorized as a "return to their roots" type season for NDSU, after the team went 14-1.
 The team's only loss being in the Dakota Marker game in Brookings to 4th ranked SDSU.
 The Bison dominated their way to their ninth national championship, beating playoff rival James Madison in the semifinals in a close game, and then beating Montana State in the title game 38-10.

 However, in the 2022 season the Bison would stumble again.
 The team went 12-3, losing more than 1 game in a season for only the second time since 2011.
 NDSU lost their first game to an FBS opponent since losing to Minnesota in 2009, after they lost a three-point game at Arizona.
 The blows would continue as the team not only did not reclaim the Dakota Marker (losing 23-21 at home to 2nd ranked South Dakota State), but would fall to the Jackrabbits again in the National Championship game.
+The 2023 edition of North Dakota State would also have their struggles, losing three games again, this time in the regular season and did not receive a seed heading into the FCS playoffs.
+The Bison would manage to beat Drake, Montana State in walk-off fashion, avenging their loss to South Dakota earlier in the season, before being bested by Montana in the FCS semifinals.
+It was also announced earlier that same week that fifth year head coach Matt Entz would be leaving Fargo to join the USC staff as the linebackers coach and assistant head coach.
+Tim Polasek was soon named as the next head coach for the Bison.

+The 2024 season was a return to form for the program, with Polasek at the helm.
+The Bison would post a 14–2 record, defeating Montana State in the 2025 NCAA Division I Football Championship Game to claim the program's 10th FCS title and 18th overall title.
+In the process, NDSU would reclaim the Dakota Marker trophy for the first time since 2019.
+They would defeat South Dakota State again in the FCS semifinals, starting their first winning streak over their archrivals for the first time since they won 3 in a row in 2018 and 2019.
+Following the win over the Jacks, NDSU would rise to number 1 in both the FCS STATS and coaches polls for the first time since October 2022.
+NDSU would fall to a FBS opponent for the second time since 2016, losing a 5 point game to Deion Sanders' Colorado in the season opener.
+The Bison would also claim a share of the 2024 MVFC title, their first since 2021.